CosmWasm/sylvia-book/src/basics/good-practices.md

 }
 ```

-Cargo is smart enough to recognize files in `src/bin` directory as utility binaries for the crate.
+Cargo is smart enough to recognize files in the `src/bin` directory as utility binaries for the crate.
 Now we can generate our schemas:

 ```bash